snehasharma76/aptos-shores-courses/sources/quest_3/chapter_6/step_21/step_21.md

 Programming Tip 💡: - Give constants clear meaningful names representing their purpose for easier understanding.

 ---
-It is time for you to declare a constant `min_tress` of type `u64` and assign a value 20 to it.
+It is time for you to declare a constant `Min_tress` of type `u8` and assign a value 20 to it.